SoyUltra/Ultra-Hud/README.md

 PREVIEW: https://youtu.be/FJt2ByLPDGA

-Thanks to @NearTv who helped me a lot to learn.
+Thanks to Roderic who helped me a lot to learn.
-Gracias a Rodec, que me ayudó bastante en aprender.. @NearTv
+Gracias a Roderic, que me ayudó bastante en aprender..